 - Never fight the current.

-- Think of a rip current like a treadmill that can’t be turned off.
+- Think of a rip current as a treadmill that can’t be turned off.
 You just need to step off of it.

 - Just swim out of the current in a direction following the shoreline.
 When out of the current, swim at an angle (away from the current) toward the shore.